alercebroker/experiments/summary/README.md

 ### Step experiments
 With profiling we could check the following facts, but keep in mind performance is cut due to the consumer issue:
-* Elasticsearch was performing slow, and causing a bottleneck
+* **Elasticsearch**: was performing slow, and causing a bottleneck
     * Disabling Elasticsearch improved performance
-* In **Correction** the most time is spent querying the database
+* **Correction**: the most time is spent querying the database
     * Some improvements to this were made by increasing Postgresql hardware
-* In **Features** the most time is spent actually computing features
+* **Features**: the most time is spent actually computing features

 ### Tweaks to Postgresql
+poner aca lo más importante de los cambios en el hardware

 ## TODO
 There are still a lot of testing to be done.
 Some of the most important are: